wilsonmar/mac-setup/README.md

    In other words these commands all achieve the same result:

    <tt>cd = cd ~ = cd $HOME</tt>

+   ### secrets.sh at Home

+   It's wise to avoid storing secrets in GitHub or other public repository.
+Files stored in
+   <strong>your user $HOME holder</strong> (outside a Git-managed folder) have no chance to be uploaded from the Git repository.
+The script references secrets there.

+   And if the script doesn't see a secrets file in your $HOME folder, it copies one there from the repo's sample file.

+   NOTE the secrets.sh is a clear-text file.

+   ### Encrypting and Decrypting secrets

+   Optionally, you may store secrets and configurations in an encrypted file after some initial configuration.

+   Run script <tt>./secrets.edit.sh</tt> to decrypt the contents of <tt>secrets.sh</tt>
+   for the mac-setup-all.sh script to use.

+   Run script <tt>./secrets.lock.sh</tt> to encrypt the contents of <tt>secrets.sh</tt>.

+   Utilities "blackbox" or "git-secret" can be used to handle

    ### Text edit secrets.sh